 Even with the departure of Ball to the Denver Broncos in the second round of the 2013 NFL Draft, Wisconsin's running game didn't lose any steam in 2013 with senior James White, sophomore Melvin Gordon and true freshman Corey Clement leading the way.

-Wisconsin has scored 121 rushing touchdowns during Hammock's three years in Madison, the third-most of any program in the nation.
-Badgers running backs have rushed for 100 yards in a game 38 times over the last three years, the most 100-yard games of any team in the country over that span.
+During Hammock's three years as Wisconsin's running backs coach, the Badgers rank third nationally in rushing yards per attempt at 5.7, fourth in rushing touchdowns with 121 and seventh overall in rushing at 251.1 yards per game -- leading the Big Ten in all three categories.
+UW running backs have also rushed for 100 yards in a game 40 times over the last three years, the most 100-yard games of any team in the country over that span.

-The bulk of those big yards have come from the dynamic duo of Gordon and White, who have made Wisconsin the nation's only team to boast multiple running backs that average more than 100 yards per game.
+The bulk of those big yards in 2013 came from the dynamic duo of Gordon and White, who set the all-time NCAA record for rushing yards by a pair of teammates in a season with a combined 3,053.
+Gordon ranked 10th nationally with 1,609 yards, while White was 14th with 1,444.
+The tandem made Wisconsin the nation's only team to boast multiple running backs that averaged more than 100 yards per game.

 Gordon and White each earned second-team All-Big Ten honors, with Gordon named a semifinalist for both the Maxwell Award (nation's top player) and Doak Walker Award (nation's top running back).